kailash-manasarovar/statement/docs/timeline/2024/april.md

     10/06/2024, 02:08 - Robert Rodriguez: Thanks a lot Kate 😀😀😀😍</br>

 - Are all sedated rape and multiple porn-gang cases out of legal ethical jurisdiction because it is assumed, due to sky-high corruption, that they'll never succeed?
+- Has Spain sacrificed its women and children to the porn-gangs that control the country?

 ### Technofix